-Mariners recall reliever David McKay from Triple-A Tacoma to aid beleaguered bullpen
+Mariners recall reliever David McKay from Tacoma to aid beleaguered bullpen

 “We’ve got the position player pitching thing covered right now,” Servais joked.
 “Murph’s been very good.
 Hopefully we won’t have to see him a whole lot more, but the impressive overlays I saw on the internet were … it was pretty good.”

-In his first season with the Mariners, Murphy has hit .283 with two homers and four RBI in 15 games.
+In his first season with the Mariners, Murphy is hitting .283 with two homers and four RBI in 15 games.

 But he appears to be more versatile than Servais — or anyone else — expected.